Chevert expedition: Journey

 Chevert departed from Port Jackson on 18 May 1875.
 The expedition initially made stops at Cape York, the Palm Islands and Cape Grenville, Brookes Island and the north-west of the North Barnard Isles, and it was in the latter, that two samples of the Ptiloris species were collected.
 At Fitzroy Island and Palm Island, the terrain was dominated by boscage which, at Fitzroy Island, hindered specimen collection.
 Chevert then continued, reaching the coral encircled sand-bank, which was labelled the "Low Wooded Isle", which was then followed by Turtle Reef and Number 4 Howick Group.
 The topography near Flinders Island, which was the next location, was "rough and rocky".
 On 12 June 1875, Chevert reached Cape Grenville on the Cape York Peninsula, and due to poor weather conditions, specimen collection was not very successful.
 However, specimen collection did eventually ensue, with scientific personnel and native populations pursuing sample collecting at Cape Grenville and other locations within its vicinity.
 Cape Grenville and the surrounding terrain was arid, with the distribution and variants of vegetation on the lower and higher ranges exhibiting differences.

 On 18 June 1875, the barque moored at Mud Bay, where it remained until 26 June 1875.
 During its anchorage, specimen collection abated temporarily.
 Following this period, Chevert headed north to Warrior Island, and then departed Somerset for New Guinea.
 On 3 July, Chevert moored one and half miles from the mouth of the Katow (Binaturi) River, where it remained for 14 days.
 Specimen collection was limited to the shore as the crew were unable to advance inland.
-When anchored in the within close proximity to the Katow River, the personnel were approached by two men, one of whom was from the village in which they resided, whose name was Maino, and the other, from a neighbouring village to the west, whose name was Owta.
+When anchored near to the Katow River, the personnel were approached by two men, one of whom was from the village in which they resided, whose name was Maino, and the other, from a neighbouring village to the west, whose name was Owta.
 The men welcomed the personnel to their village, which contained seven houses that were positioned by the sea.

 With Maino and Owta, the personnel navigated through a mangrove forest and eventually reached a forest described as "lofty and interminable".
 During their progression through the river, they encountered a blockage that was caused by a tree that had collapsed.
 To counteract this issue, the crew returned to Warrior Island, and then progressed to Darnley Island, where they were able to remove the material that was blocking their path.
 On 13 August, the crew departed for Hall Sound in New Guinea, and then proceeded to Yule Island.
 Yule Island comprised a range of plantations belonging to the Indigenous inhabitants, and the nature varied in appearance from that which was observed in New Guinea.
 For example, the topography varied, as Yule Island did not contain smooth surfaces, but rather, elevated formations, and additionally, the forests were not as impenetrable as those encountered prior.
 The personnel returned to Somerset on 8 September 1875, and Macleay journeyed back to Sydney on a separate ship, named Singapore.